 You want to offer your guppies veggie pallets too.

 So in order to get the feeding right, I recommend feeding your guppies first.
-The betta fish will most likely not even touch the veggie pallets or flakes.
+The betta fish will most likely not even touch the veggie pellets or flakes.

 Once your guppies are full, you can start offering your betta the special food.
 You can use a pipette or a pincettes to mount feed your betta fish.
 This way, you can ensure, that the betta fish will eat the special food, and your guppies will not steal it.

-Make sure to not overfeed your fish, because overfeeding is one of the most common source of fish diseases.
+Make sure to not overfeed your fish, because overfeeding is one of the most common sources of fish diseases.
 Feeding your fish once a day or once every two days is enough.